“If this is heresy, we need more of it! A timeless book of compelling prose and poetry.”—Bill Moyers

 In 1999, Zsolt, a writer, musician, dancer, and teacher suffered from a progressive neuropathy, and when he was no longer able to write, began a group e-mail list to which he sent out regular essays about how the disease was affecting his life.

 As the illness progressed and he lost the ability to walk, speak, or even to take care of himself, he was able to continue writing by using a word-recognition keyboard program.
-By this means, he was able to chronicle the disease’s effect on him.
+By this means, he was able to chonicle the disease’s effect on him.

 At the same time, Living, Loving, and Other Heresies goes far beyond coping with degenerative disease.
 Zsolt’s essays and poems range across a passionate and deeply examined life, in which his debilitating illness played but one part.